FlySlime/GTNH-Updater/README.md

 1. Download the script and then extract it into the game directory.
 2. Make sure to run the script once.
 3. Open PolyMC and navigate to custom commands in PolyMC: ``Edit Instance -> Settings -> Custom commands``
-4. Write the following commands into the textboxes as shown by the image.
+4. Write the following commands into the text-boxes as shown by the image.

 ![custom-commands](https://i.imgur.com/FbTJ6zq.png)